Skip Navigation

 The Guide to the Financial Management Quality Service Management Office (FM QSMO) Marketplace provides an overview of how the FM QSMO operates and how providers apply FMCF standards and capabilities in the FM QSMO Marketplace.

 The FM QSMO and the Financial Management Line of Business (FMLoB) are responsible for maintaining the FMCF and will periodically update it to show changing policy or other requirements.
 To do this, we work closely with other Lines of Business and standard setting agencies, federal agencies, the vendor community, and other stakeholders.
-To stay informed of pending changes and draft updates, please monitor the FMQSMO Updates web page or e-mail us at FMQSMO@fiscal.treasury.gov to be added to our mailing list.
+To stay informed of pending changes and draft updates, please monitor the FMQSMO Updates web page or contact us to be added to our mailing list.

 The FMCF resources below contain links to each component.